-Interstellar travel—the Guāngguànhuán Drive enables escape from the Solar System
+Interstellar travel—the Guāngguànhuán Drive enables Solar System escape.

 The Galactive Interactive is founded.
 The number of planets with a population exceeding one billion (Gigas) increases to twelve.
-Industrial Secretary of the Pan-planetary Minister Assembly, Shin Zūron, declares that the Astro Duodenum calendar was to replace the Anno Domini calendar.
-(He stuttered as he said ‘Astro Duodenum’ on the podium.
-Every planetary representative opposed his declaration.)
+Industrial Secretary of the Pan-planetary Minister Assembly, Xīng Zhúlóng, declares that the Astro Duodenum calendar is to replace the Anno Domini calendar.
+(Rumor has it he stuttered as he attempted to say ‘Astro Duodecimal.’
+Every planetary representative denies that was the case.)

 The Galactive Interactive massively expands.
 The number of Gigas increases to 15.
 The total human population is 40,000,000,000.

 The Gendo emigration fleet arrives at a new solar system.
-They call themselves the Circs.
+They name themselves the Circs.
 The Circ calendar begins.

 The tensiometer graph monitoring the 8000-meter fishing line suddenly spiked.